sara-nl/clouddocs/VU-20171113/MPI.markdown

 #### Configuring the firewall

-The _Apps_ that we deliverA come with a firewall running on the operating system, called UFW.
+The _Apps_ that we deliver come with a firewall running on the operating system, called Uncomplicated Firewall (or ufw, in short).
 MPI needs to communicate through the network between master and worker.
 They are both running a firewall.
 To avoid problems and because this is just a test scenario, we will trust all traffic coming from our internal interfaces.

 * **On the master** VM, run the following commands: `sudo ufw allow in on eth1 && sudo service ufw restart`
 * **On the worker** VM, run the same commands in a terminal in your VNC window: `sudo ufw allow in on eth1 && sudo service ufw restart`